ayust/alpha-guide/content/upgrading-ships/amarr/punisher.md

 It fits a `400mm Steel Plates I` to give it additional raw armor HP, and a `Small Armor Repairer I` in one of the low slots to repair incoming damage.

-It also fits a `Damage Control I` and `Adaptive Nano Plating I` in its low slots to increase its resistance to damage.
+It also fits a `Damage Control I` and `Multispectrum Coating I` in its low slots to increase its resistance to damage.

 {{% notice note %}}